 The ring can be kept in place during sex, and occasionally you or your partner might feel it.
 However, reports find that this is not uncomfortable or unpleasant.
 The ring is not likely to affect your partner.

 Sometimes the ring can come out, especially during sex or if you have constipation.
 Clean it and replace it as soon as possible - if it was out less than three hours you will still be protected from pregnancy.
 If it is out for longer than three hours, put it back in as soon as possible, but contact your doctor or nurse to discuss your risk of pregnancy.
 You may need emergency contraception depending on when you last had unprotected sex.

 Most importantly, the ring does not provide any protection against HIV or other sexually transmitted infections like a condom does.

 Where can I get it from and how much does it cost?

 The ring is available free on the NHS.
-You can only get it on prescription from a doctor.
-This can be your GP, another GP who you have registered with for family planning services, or a doctor at a family planning or young person’s clinic.
+You can only get it on prescription from your GP, a sexual health clinic, a practice nurse or a young person’s clinic.